grill-lab/trec-cast-tools/Readme.md

 4. Documents are processed in batches to take advange of Spacy's multiprocessing capabilities.
 You may want to reduce or increase the `--batch_size` argument (default of 100000) depending on the compute resources available to you.
 Please note that the `--batch_size` argument also determines the number of document entries that are written out per output file.

+5. The `download_collection.sh` script asks for a password to download the Washington Post corpus.
+This is the same password NIST provides to download the collection after filing the "Organizational agreement" with NIST.
+For more information, visit https://trec.nist.gov/data/wapost/

 <!-- 5.
 This utility also generates a file with all passage ids and their corresponding passage md5 hashes.
 You may compare this file with the master version to ensure that you have the right passage splits. -->